ekino/docker-neo4j-cluster/README.md

 http://localhost:<FORWARDED_PORT>/webadmin/#/info/org.neo4j/High%20Availability/
 ```

-## Helper
+### Cluster initialisation (auto)

 `WARNING: Before you proceed, be aware the 'clear' argument kills and rm all docker containers !`

-For convinience, you can use the helper.sh file to remove old or running container, build new images
+For convinience, you can use the helper.sh file to remove old or running container, build new images,
 start the new containers and/or check the cluster configuration.

 Arguments :